Getting Involved

 Ability to work cooperatively and negotiate effectively within an interdisciplinary team, across the agency, with collateral agencies/professionals including the medical community at both a front-line and systems level.

-Thorough knowledge of mental health resources.
+Thorough knowledge of mental health and addictions resources.

 Ability to write clear, concise reports.